 One of the nicest parts of working from home is moving from your bed to your office without a long commute or the need for business casual attire.
 But even though working from home has its benefits, it can be challenging to combine your work and personal space.

 A small space can function as a home office, but turning that space into a proper work environment takes time and effort—not to mention some essential items.
-In this piece, we’ll provide tips for improving your home office setup so you can work from home and focus on your most high-impact work.Manage remote work with Asana
+In this piece, we’ll provide tips for improving your home office setup so you can work from home and focus on your most high-impact work.Create a daily planner template

 Many office spaces are notoriously cold, and this is likely because employers want to ensure everyone is comfortable.
 If you’re too cold, you can put on a sweater, but if you’re too hot, you can’t easily cool down.
 A Cornell University study found that increasing office temperatures from 67 to 77 degrees Fahrenheit reduced employee typing errors by 44 percent.